quii/learn-go-with-tests/io.md

 })
 ```

-Finally we need to start recording scores with `RecordWin`
+Finally, we need to start recording scores with `RecordWin`.

 ## Write the test first

 Our approach is fairly short-sighted for writes.
-We cant (easily) just update one "row" of JSON in a file.
+We can't (easily) just update one "row" of JSON in a file.
 We'll need to store the _whole_ new representation of our database on every write.

 How do we write?
 We'd normally use a `Writer` but we already have our `ReadSeeker`.
 Potentially we could have two dependencies but the standard library already has an interface for us `ReadWriteSeeker` which lets us do all the things we'll need to do with a file.